FreeCAD/FreeCAD-documentation/wiki/PartDesign_Examples.md

 Sometimes you need a hint how powerful a tool is, without too much explanation.

-This is a collection of examples what can be achieved with certain tools.
+This is a collection of examples that can be achieved with certain tools.
 For detailed explanations see the tool descriptions and search the web for tutorials.

 ## Pad

 <img alt="" src=images/PartDesign_Pad.svg  style="width:24px;"> [PartDesign Pad](PartDesign_Pad.md) is a tool to create Pad objects, which are prismatic objects such as extrusion objects, cylinders, cones, cubes, wedges, spheres\...

-Each object is based on one outline (yellow), to define the cross-section shape (Preferably made with the Sketcher).
+Each object is based on an outline (yellow), that defines the cross-section shape (preferably made with the [Sketcher Workbench](Sketcher_Workbench.md)).

 The outline is dragged along a direction (extruded) to provide the object with a thickness or a length.
 By default it is the normal direction of the plane containing the outline (sketch plane).
 Optionally the direction can be altered by editing parameters in the properties panel or by selecting a separate straight line (white).